+- qualifications for membership;

+- · process for applying for membership;

+- cost of membership in any class;

-- rights and obligations of membership in any class; and - grounds on which the membership may be suspended or terminated.
+- rights and obligations of membership in any class; and

+- grounds on which the membership may be suspended or terminated.

-The membership of associations is explained by LAWSA as follows:31
+The membership of associations is explained by LAWSA as follows:33

-"The rules of an association determine in the first instance which persons are eligible for membership of the association,
+"The rules of an association determine in the first instance which persons are eligible for membership of the association, . . . .